p-schlickmann/compiler/README.md

 # Simple Rust Compiler

-Based on the [Dragon Book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools), this compiler was crafted for the course "Introduction to Compilers," taught at the Federal University of Santa Catarina in the first semester of 2024.
+Based on the [Dragon Book](https://en.wikipedia.org/wiki/Compilers:_Principles,_Techniques,_and_Tools), this compiler was crafted for the course "Introduction to Compilers", taught at the Federal University of Santa Catarina in the first semester of 2024.
 This project includes the first two phases of compilation:
 1. Lexical analysis
 2. Syntactical analysis